microsoft/fast/README.md

 Have you ever wanted to adopt more web standards and build your site or app on a native web foundation that's immune to the shifting sands of the modern JavaScript front-end landscape? _**That's FAST.**_

-Let's take a look at what each of FAST's core packages give us today.
+Let's take a look at what each of FAST's core packages gives us today.

 ### fast-element